-Name of subsidiary Principal activities Country of incorporation and operation - nterest and Subsidiary held by WFRIC HK Limited (6) WFRIC Shenzhen Co., Ltd (5) Research and development and trading of equipment People's Republic of China ("PRC") 100 100 Subsidiaries held by CE Asia Holdings Pte.
+Name of subsidiary Principal activities Country of incorporation and operation ownershi rtion of p interest power held 2016 % Subsidiary held by Wong Fong Pte.
+Ltd. Wong Fong Myanmar Company Limited (3) Distribution, rental and marketing services of heavy machinery and construction machinery including their spare parts, accessories and engineering works Myanmar 60 60 Subsidiary held by WFRIC HK Limited WFRIC Shenzhen Co., Ltd (6) Research and development and trading of equipment People's Republic of China ("PRC") 100 100 Subsidiaries held by CE Asia Holdings Pte.
 Ltd. CE Asia Heavy Equipment Pte.
-Ltd. (1) Traders of industrial, construction and related machinery and equipment Singapore 100 100 CE Asia Heavy Machinery Sdn Bhd (2) Mechanical engineering works and installation of industry machinery and all kinds of machinery component parts Malaysia 100 100 (1) Audited by Deloitte & Touche LLP, Singapore.
-(2) Audited by an overseas pract tice of Deloitte Touche Tohmatsu l imited.
+Ltd.(1) Traders of industrial, construction and related machinery and equipment Singapore 100 100 CE Asia Heavy Machinery Sdn Bhd (2) Mechanical engineering works and installation of industry machinery and all kinds of machinery component parts Malaysia 100 100 Subsidiaries held by Ascendo International Holdings Pte.
+Ltd. (1)(5) Ascendo Consulting Pte.
+Ltd. (1)(5) Business management, consultancy services and conducting of food hygiene courses.
+Singapore 100 - Ascer Pte.
+Ltd. (1)(5) Corporate training services in safety and consultancy services in risk management Singapore 100 - Ascendo Group International Pte.
+Ltd. (1)(5) Corporate training services and motivational course provider Singapore 100

-- (3) Newly incorporated on October 21, 2016.
-Not audited for consolidation purposes as the management is of the opinion that the results of the subsidiary for the year is insignificant.
-The entity has yet to commence operations. - (4) 5% of shareholdings was transferred to an individual during the financial year. - (5) Audited by Grant Thornton LLP Shenzhen Office. - (6) Audited by Ho Sneddon Chow Certified Public Accountants Ltd. - (7) Newly incorporated in May 2016. - (8) On October 21, 2015, WFE acquired 30 ordinary shares in WFPL from the non-controlling interest shareholder, representing 30.0% of the issued and paid-up ordinary share capital and upon completion of the aforesaid acquisition, WFPL became a wholly-owned subsidiary of WFE.
-(Note 1)
+- (1) Audited by Deloitte & Touche LLP, Singapore. - (2) Audited by an overseas practice of Deloitte Touche Tohmatsu Limited. - (3) Newly incorporated on October 21, 2016.
+Not audited for consolidation purposes as the management is of the opinion that the results of the subsidiary for the year is insignificant. - (4) In 2016, 5% of shareholdings was transferred to an individual.
+The Group further injected another 500,002 of share capital in 2017 and subsequently during the year, 20% was given to the owners/founders of Ascendo International Holdings Pte.
+Ltd. as part of Wong Fong Engineering Works (1988) Pte.
+Ltd. ("WFE")'s acquisition of Ascendo Group during the financial year.
+This resulted in the individual's shareholdings to be at 2% as at year end.

+12 INVESTMENT IN SUBSIDIARIES (CONTINUED)

+- (5) On August 31, 2017, WFE acquired 96,000 ordinary shares in Ascendo International Holdings Pte.
+Ltd. from the owners/founders, representing 60.0% of the issued and paid-up ordinary share capital and upon completion of the aforesaid acquisition, Ascendo International Holdings Pte.
+Ltd. became a subsidiary of WFE. - (6) Based on latest available management accounts as these are not significant subsidiaries.